Amina-V/Amina-V/README.md

 Introduction
 ------------

-I'm Amina, a Growth Engineer living in San Francisco, California.
-I'm interested in Human-Computer Interaction, Affective Computing and learning new things!
+ I'm interested in Human-Computer Interaction, Affective Computing, and learning new things!
 Previously, I lived in Tokyo, Japan & London, England.

 What I'm Working On Now